Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ifconfig ix0
 ```

-In addition to your IPv4, you should see your IPv6 global address (GUA):
+In addition to your IPv4 address, you should see your IPv6 Global Unicast Address (GUA):

 ```
 inet6 2600:4040:AAAA:BBBB::1 prefixlen 64